nsimat/BethanyPieShop/README.md

 # Bethany's Pie Shop - An e-commerce web site for online pies selling
+This repository contains the source code of the Bethany's Pie Shop.
+The Bethany's Pies Shop is based on an ASP.NET Core course taken from pluralsight by Gill Cleeren.
 BethanyPieShop is a project to build an online store with ASP.NET Core 6, Razor pages, Blazor, Unit Testing, Entity Framework Core 6, and Web APIs.

 ## First Step : Creating an empty project